-Regular software updates are critical to warding off what would otherwise be easily thwarted cyberattacks.
+Regular software updates are critical to ward off cyberattacks.
 The high-profile WannaCry ransomware attack, which affected large companies all over the world, exploited a vulnerability that was patched in a Windows update released months prior.
-As a result, the only organizations that were affected by WannaCry were those that had failed to update their software.
+As a result, the only organizations affected by WannaCry were those that had failed to update their software.
 Every connected medical device should be subject to regular software patching and firmware updates, prioritized by individual risk profile.
-This makes the device less ripe for exploitation.
+This makes each device less ripe for exploitation.

 4. Establish a cybersecurity framework and incident response plan.

-Finally, while software solutions and regular updates are a great way to reduce the chances of a cyberattack, a smart security team knows it is a matter of time before their defenses are probed by a malicious actor.
-It's crucial for a comprehensive cybersecurity plan to include an incident response procedure that can be deployed at a moment's notice and includes all the major stakeholders across all departments within the organization.
+While software solutions and regular updates are great ways to reduce the chances of a cyberattack, a smart security team knows it is a matter of time before their defenses are probed by a malicious actor.
+A comprehensive cybersecurity plan includes an incident response procedure that can be deployed at a moment's notice and involves the major stakeholders across all departments within the organization.

-Hospitals are vulnerable targets because of the value of their information and the sheer scale of their networks.
-However, leveraging connected medical devices and the many benefits they offer doesn't mean hospitals must fall victim to hackers and their cyberattacks.
-By implementing an intelligent cybersecurity solution that can identify and monitor all connected devices in real time, properly segmenting those devices, running regular software updates, and preparing a comprehensive incident response plan, security teams can be as prepared as possible to face ever-evolving cybersecurity threats.
+Hospitals and medical practices are vulnerable targets because of the value of their information and the sheer scale of their networks.
+However, leveraging connected medical devices and the many benefits they offer doesn't mean your practice must fall victim to hackers and cyberattacks.
+By implementing an intelligent cybersecurity solution that can identify and monitor all connected devices in real time, properly segmenting those devices' risk levels, regularly updating your software, and developing a comprehensive incident response plan, you and your security team will be as prepared as possible to face these ever-evolving cybersecurity threats.